TBD54566975/tbdex/protocol/README.md

 | `acceptedBidHash` | string      | Y        | A hash of the chosen bid (source, target and amount). |

+TODO: add a final offer

 ### `SettlementRequest`

 | field | data type | required | description |
 | -------- | --------- | -------- | ------------------------------------------------------------------- |
 | `schema` | string    | Y        | The json schema that defines what fields are required for payment   |

+TODO: alice may offer some settlement details and then the PFI will need to ask for credentials or other fields to complete the final settlement details.

 ### `SettlementDetails`